- The firm’s blockchain platform StrainSecure tracks intellectual property in the cannabis industry

-The company expects to continue to execute on key deliverables in the coming months as the pilot program progresses towards full implementation.
+- Major gains expected as TruTrace executes on key deliverables in the coming months and the pilot advances towards full implementation

-Although TruTrace has focused on Canada, it said it is seeing some traction in South America and the United States.
+- TruTrace has focused on Canada, but is already seeing notable gains in South America and the United States

-With accelerating technology adoption, StrainSecure could be a game-changer for the industry by tracking cannabis from seed-to-sale, providing quality assurance and real-time testing data.
+- StrainSecure could be a game-changer for the nascent industry by tracking cannabis from seed-to-sale, and providing quality assurance and real-time testing data

 What the boss says:

-In a recent interview with Proactive, TruTrace Technologies Inc CEO Robert Galarza said: “The hallmark for an innovative technology company is adoption at various levels of industry.
+In an interview with Proactive, TruTrace Technologies Inc CEO Robert Galarza said: “The hallmark for an innovative technology company is adoption at various levels of industry.
 A great idea without customers unfortunately will remain nothing more than an idea that never panned out.”